Course overview

 How you learn

-Act as an independent learner – you are encouraged to progressively gain subject knowledge and skills in a flexible practice-led manner.
-You are exposed to a variety of learning methods, from workshops, action learning sets, and interactive learning tools, using various technologies such as Microsoft Teams, Sway, and Collaborate Ultra (virtual classrooms).
-A range of relevant marketing platforms, commonplace in digital marketing roles, are used such as Google AdWords, Google Analytics, social media platforms and WordPress.
+Act as an independent learner – you are encouraged to progressively gain subject knowledge and skills.
+You learn through a wide range of learning methods, including workshops, interactive learning platforms, and digital tools that incorporate technologies such as Microsoft Teams and Collaborate Ultra (virtual classrooms).
+You also engage with industry relevant marketing platforms, commonly used in digital marketing roles, including Google Analytics, Google Search Console, social media platforms and management tools, Power BI, and various AI driven technologies.
+Creative and content development tools such as Adobe Creative Cloud are integrated throughout your learning experience.

-This course is delivered by the core academic team and supported by regular input by practitioners from an extensive network of business relationships.
+This course is delivered by the core academic team.
 Practitioner input and business engagement are core aspects of the course, delivered by professional digital marketers.
-Your assessments are applied in a real-world setting, meaning they are linked to your current employment setting or live
+Your assessments are applied in a real-world setting and are linked to your current employment setting or live project businesses.

 How you are assessed